 Involving your baby in daily tasks not only allows you to get things done, it’s also a perfect opportunity to spend time with him.

 If not peek-a-boo, you can talk about the clothes you’re folding.
 Hold up an item and describe what it is, its color, or use.
-This is a fantastic way to engage and even develop his language skills.
+This is a fantastic way to engage and even develop her language skills.